 It would have been so easy to make an excuse that I got the bad genes from my mom.
 After all, she was diagnosed with diabetes about the same age as I am now.
-But I know that type 2 diabetes is not genetically passed on.
+But I know that type 2 diabetes is not hereditary.
 It is rather lifestyle-related.

-Incidentally, we stumbled into several documentaries in Netflix that talked about the reversal of chronic diseases with a whole food plant- based diet.
-We were intrigued because we have never heard about this in medical school or in medical training.
+Incidentally, we stumbled into several documentaries on Netflix that talked about the reversal of chronic diseases with a whole food plant-based diet.
+We were intrigued because we have never heard about this in medical school or medical training.
 But since we felt something was still not right, we were determined to find out what we were doing wrong.
 We fear that our sons are at a higher risk, and will very likely get the same health issues at an even younger age.

 The scope of the lifestyle change that we had to do was enormous.
-We were caught off guard.
-Nobody had warned us that this could be "life- changing" indeed.
-There were a lot of doubts.
+Nobody had warned us that this could be "life-changing" indeed.
+There were many doubts.
 Is this worth it?
 If this is the way to better health, why do I feel like I'm the only one doing it, and why was I not taught about this?
 Why would I allow myself to suffer so much when others chose to enjoy and "live life to the fullest pleasurable way"?
 The demands from the daily rigors became overwhelming.
-Family relationships were strained.
-And oh by the way...
-I decided to drag our 8-year-old twin boys into this dietary makeover.
+And by the way, I decided to drag our 8-year-old twin boys into this dietary makeover.

-My appetite to learn new things became exciting instead of tumultuous.
-I didn't stop reading and researching.
-My husband and I attended two International Plant-Based Nutrition Healthcare Conferences.
-We were at awe and surprised at how very little we know about the relationship between food and disease.
-For the first time in all the conferences that we have attended in our medical career, this conference didn't talk about medications and procedures.
 Large bodies of scientific evidence supporting lifestyle change as a means of getting healthier left us wondering.
-Where were all these hidden and why weren't these taught in my 8 years of medical career formation?
+Where were all these hidden, and why weren't these taught in my eight years of medical career formation?
 Feeling the drive to learn more, I took and passed the American Board of Lifestyle Medicine in 2018.

 Since then, we did not stop talking about lifestyle change.
 Over the last year, we infused Lifestyle Medicine to our patients, with particular emphasis on a whole-food plant-based diet, which yielded remarkable results.
 I convinced my mother to do the same, and she is now off insulin after being on it for 25 years.
 We managed to cut down all her other medications in half.

 Every single success story from my patients drives me to be even more determined to continue my passion.
-This time though, with a more different but clearer and ambitious goal for my patients.
-I think that I have found my purpose as a physician and I want to help as many patients who seek to be free from medications and their ailments.
+This time though, with a more different and ambitious goal for my patients.
+I think that I have found my purpose as a physician, and I want to help as many patients who seek to be free from medications and their ailments.

 There is HOPE - lifestyle change!
 And this hope is evidenced-based.
-By far, it is the only intervention that can potentially reverse chronic diseases such as hypertension, diabetes, allergy, cardiovascular disease, autoimmune disease, obesity and so on.
-No medication or procedure holds a promise for chronic disease reversal.
+By far, it is the only intervention that can potentially reverse chronic diseases such as hypertension, diabetes, allergy, cardiovascular disease, autoimmune disease, obesity, and many more.
+No medication or procedure holds a potential for chronic disease reversal.
 This one does.
-I believe that it is worth taking a chance and there is no better time to act than NOW.
+I believe that it is worth taking a chance, and there is no better time to act than NOW.